 If you’re living in Wollongong or are simply enjoying the beautiful coastal scenery, you may wonder how your experience could possibly be improved upon.
-The answer?
-A visit to one of the many brothels Wollongong offers will be an unforgettable experience full of various naughty adult services.
-Here we have a list of salacious locations where you can explore your innermost desires, and right by the ocean.
+The answer: a visit to one of the many brothels Wollongong has.
+Find your dream Wollongong escort and you could be living out your sex fantasy of swinging from the chandelier!

 George Brown established the first inn here in 1833, and a Mr Mackie set up the town’s first brewery in 1839.
 In 1861 the Keira Theatre opened with a show called “Ravens of Orleans”, which attracted an opening night audience of some two hundred.
 By 1857 there were twelve licensed hotels in Wollongong.
 Early records do not list the brothels, as they were obviously illegal but you can bet your bottom dollar that they were there in the early days of the ‘Gong’.
 Where there are miners, there are whores; as my dear old dad used to say.
 Miners dig holes, was another of his favourite sayings, and they love shafting a tunnel or two.
 Coal miners make great lovers because they are used to being bent over all day; they develop powerful thigh muscles.
 DH Lawrence, the famous author of sexually explicit material, was from coal mining stock and he, actually, lived in Thirroul in 1922.
 Lady Chatterley’s Lover enjoyed some frank scenes of honest copulation between representatives of the working class and their social betters.
 Lawrence would call his Australian opus, written in Thirroul, Kangaroo; and there was more fascism than fucking in this novel.
 Thirroul was a favourite haunt and the last known haunt of the artist Brett Whitely; who died of a drug overdose there.
 So, the Wollongong region has a reputation for risqué recreational activities.